-The primary objective of our investment activities is to preserve our capital to fund operations.
-We also seek to maximize income from our investments without assuming significant risk.
-To achieve our objectives, we maintain a portfolio of cash equivalents and investments in a variety of securities that are of high credit quality.
-Our investments are typically short term in nature.
-As of March 31, 2010, we had cash, cash equivalents and investments of \$285.1 million.
+The primary objectives of our investment activities are to preserve our capital and meet our liquidity needs to fund our operations.
+We also seek to generate competitive rates of return from our investments without assuming significant risk.
+To achieve our objectives, we maintain a portfolio of cash equivalents and investments in marketable securities that are of high credit quality.
+As of September 30, 2010, we had cash, cash equivalents and investments in marketable securities of \$268.0 million.
 Our investments may be subject to interest rate risk and could fall in value if market interest rates increase.
-However, because our investments are short term in duration, we believe that our exposure to interest rate risk is not significant and estimate that an immediate and uniform 10% increase in market interest rates from levels as of March 31, 2010 would not have a material impact on the total fair value of our portfolio.
+However, because our cash equivalents are invested in accounts with market interest rates and short term in nature and our investments in marketable securities are traded in active markets, we believe that our exposure to interest rate risk is not significant and estimate that an immediate and uniform 10% increase in market interest rates from levels as of September 30, 2010 would not have a material impact on the total fair value of our portfolio.

 We contract for the conduct of some of our clinical trials and other research and development and manufacturing activities with contract research organizations, clinical trial sites and contract manufacturers in Europe and India.
 We may be subject to exposure to fluctuations in foreign currency exchange rates in connection with these agreements.
-If the average Euro/U.S. dollar or Indian Rupee/U.S. dollar exchange rate were to strengthen or weaken by 10% against the corresponding exchange rate as of March 31, 2010, we estimate that the impact on our financial position, results of operations and cash flows would not be material.
+If the average Euro/U.S. dollar or Indian Rupee/U.S. dollar exchange rate were to strengthen or weaken by 10% against the corresponding exchange rate as of September 30, 2010, we estimate that the impact on our financial position, results of operations and cash flows would not be material.
 We do not hedge our foreign currency exposures.